People will dedicate hours upon hours of their lives thinking on one thing: How to make more money.

 Increase your prices

-Increasing the prices of your products is usually something scary.
+Increasing the prices of your products is usually scary.
 As entrepreneurs, we assume that customers will abandon us to see the increase in these prices so that sales will decline and our business will fail.
 This can very well happen if you’re not careful.
 But this makes us dramatize and exaggerate the consequences and underestimate the benefits.
 If you are selling a product, a small increase in price can work miracles in your business without significantly decreasing your amount of customers.

 Let’s say that you have a product that you’re selling at retail for $90.